brclar15/ovidTreebank/ovid.md

 # Intra-Ovid Comparison

 - difference is bolding if deemed "significant"
-  - currentl that means  < 0.3  and diff > -0.1
+  - currentl that means diff < 0.3  and diff > -0.1
     - I have no idea if that makes it significant or not
 - Not yet able to get N/A in difference when one feature is not present in one book